compsciencelab/ppo_D/README.md

 # MOVED

-We have implemented PPO+D into PytorchRL [https://github.com/PyTorchRL/pytorchrl where is mantained.
+We have implemented PPO+D into PytorchRL https://github.com/PyTorchRL/pytorchrl where is mantained.

+## Deprected README
 This reposotory is no longer used.

-# Deprected
-Official implementation of the paper "Guided Exploration with Proximal PolicyOptimization using a Single Demonstration" https://arxiv.org/pdf/2007.03328.pdf
+Implementation of the paper "Guided Exploration with Proximal PolicyOptimization using a Single Demonstration" https://arxiv.org/pdf/2007.03328.pdf

 Create new conda environment with requirements.txt